loiyumba/loiyumba.github.io/_posts/2016-08-13-LinePlots.md

 fb-img: https://github.com/loiyumba/loiyumba.github.io/blob/master/img/LinePlots/2nd plot.png
 ---

 This tutorial is on the line with visualization tutorial that I am doing using `ggplot2` package.
-I have done on how to construct bar plot in with `ggplot2` package in my earlier post.
+I have done on how to construct bar plot with `ggplot2` package in my earlier post.
 All the post are meant for new learners.
 I do often stuck at choosing dataset for my tutorial.
 After few thoughts, I have decided to use kaggle dataset on [Bike Sharing Demand](https://www.kaggle.com/c/bike-sharing-demand).
 Like everyone else, I have also started participating kaggle competition with **Titanic** and at that time I had no idea what I was doing.
 My